Macron, Le Pen face off in high stakes election debate | Politics

 French President Emmanuel Macron and far-right challenger Marine Le Pen will face off on Wednesday evening in a debate that could be decisive in Sunday's presidential election.
 For Le Pen, who lags Macron in voter surveys, it is a chance to show she has the stature to be president and persuade voters they should not fear seeing the far-right in power.

 "A late shift cannot be discounted given the high number of undecided voters," he wrote in a note.
-DUEL
+RIVAL PLATFORMS

 Moreover, Le Pen can only do better than in the 2017 debate, which she herself called a failure, while it could be hard for Macron to repeat such a knock-out performance.
 But Macron is not without assets for this debate.